josh-gaby/unraid-plex-backup-script/README.md

 If the Plex container `container_name` is running it will be stopped, if only an essential backup is being done it will be restarted once the data has been added to the archive, if a full backup is also being taken, the container will be restarted after the files/directories in the `stopped_backup_list` list have been added to the full backup archive.

 ## Compression
 By default, this script will compress the created archive files, this is only done after the Plex container has been restarted so that the downtime is minimal.
+Compression can be disabled by setting `compress_backup=no`.

 ## Configuration
 - `source` the path of your "Plex Media Server" directory i.e. `/mnt/cache_system/appdata/binhex-plexpass/Plex Media Server`